Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB288', 'Search by Name, Text, XPath or Attribute on the Web Page')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB288.aspx">KB288</a> Search by Name, Text, XPath or Attribute on the Web Page

 It is common task to search for an element by its text.
-In some cases it is the fastest way to find one.
+In some cases it is the fastestВ way to find one.
 This approach works in web browsers and selenium targets.

 ### <a onclick="return RegisterKbClick('KB285', 'Using bytext and byname Locators in WinForms')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB285.aspx">KB285</a> Using bytext and byname Locators in WinForms